Innsbruck isn’t all about the skiing & winter sports. From mountain biking to hiking, here’s how to spend an amazing summer in Innsbruck, Austria!

-I’m starting to think that Austria only produced pretty towns and cities.
+I’m starting to think that Austria only produces pretty towns and cities.
 Every one I’ve been to has been absolutely stunning.

 Nestled at the bottom of a valley and surrounded by the mountains, many people consider Innsbruck just a winter destination with world-class ski resorts.
-However, when it comes to summer in Innsbruck there is so much to do here in summer too.
+However, when it comes to summer in Innsbruck there is so much to see and do here.

 The beautiful thing about Innsbruck is the close proximity of the mountains.
 You can literally get from the city up to the top of the mountains in less than half an hour.
 20 minutes if you’re really counting.